sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/2000 - getting-started-ai.md

 Overview
 ---

 Welcome!
-Use Sensible to extract structured data from documents, for example, business forms in PDF format.
-With the Sensible platform, you can:
+Sensible is a developer-first platform for extracting structured data from documents, for example, business forms in PDF format.
+It's highly configurable: you can get simple data in minutes by leveraging GPT-4 and other large-language models (LLMs), or you can tackle the most complex and idiosyncratic document formatting with Sensible's powerful document primitives.

--  upload documents for extraction using our drag-and-drop interface
--  pre-process document formatting to ensure clean extractions
--  extract data from tables, lists, checkboxes, and other document primitives
--  measure extraction accuracy during post-processing
--  Integrate using our API or other tools

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/platform.png)

 See the following list for an overview of going live with Sensible:

-- Learn to extract data, or use out-of-the-box supported document types
+- **Learn** to extract data, or use out-of-the-box supported document types
-- Integrate using our API,  quick extract UI, or other tools
+- **Integrate** using our API,  quick-extract UI, or other tools
-- Configure Sensible's tools for quality control of extracted data
+- **Quality control** extracted data
--  Monitor in production
+-  **Monitor** extracted data in production

 This guide gets you started with the first step in the preceding list.
-TODO: the two lists overlap; also, add links

 # Learn to extract data